morulus/decompose/README.md

 }
 ```

 I agree that such simple logic doesn't need decompositions.
 But rich logic is more difficult to review in one piece.
-With concatenation, you can get the union of decomposed and more understandable logic.
+With concatenation, you can get the union of sequd and more understandable logic.

 For example, let's create an password change handler by composing few functions.